-- Creating two meadow features, by planting a variety of native plants, like asters and milkweed, that are favoured by pollinators.
+- Creating two meadow gardens by planting a variety of native plants, like asters and milkweed, that are favoured by pollinators;

 - Adding woody debris.

-The restoration was successful, with a growth of up to 80 percent coverage in the planted area.
-Both meadows are being monitored by the University of Ottawa to identify which pollinator species are using the restored habitats.
-Monarchs and other pollinators, like solitary bees, have been seen feeding on newly seeded plants.
+The University of Ottawa is monitoring both meadows to identify which pollinator species are using the restored habitats.
+We have seen monarchs and other pollinators, like solitary bees, feeding on newly seeded plants.